ndresx/react-countdown/README.md

 ```

 Alternatively, wrap the output in [`suppressHydrationWarning`](https://react.dev/reference/react-dom/components/common#suppressing-unavoidable-hydration-mismatch-errors) to silence the warning, or set [`autoStart`](#autostart) to `false` and start the countdown through the [API](#api-reference) once it is available on the client.
 Here are some related [issues](https://github.com/ndresx/react-countdown/issues/152) that might help.

+## Changelog

+See the [CHANGELOG](https://github.com/ndresx/react-countdown/blob/master/CHANGELOG.md) for the full release history.
+Upgrading from 2.x?
+Start with the [Migrating from 2.x](https://github.com/ndresx/react-countdown/blob/master/CHANGELOG.md#migrating-from-2x) guide.

 ## Contributing